Stoke Bishop

 Implementation

-In Stoke Bishop we aim to achieve these aims by providing opportunities for our children to:
+In Stoke Bishop we aim to achieve these aims by providing the following opportunities:

 Mastering Number